-A round up of all my posts on homeschool planning here at Hodgepodge!
+A round up of all my helpful habits on homeschool planning at Hodgepodge!

 First off, I do plan our homeschool year in rough form.
 I explain that time in detail in my Annual Planning and Goal Setting habit.
 But I honestly do not plan our year weekly.
 I: